ZlomenyMesic/Kreveta/README.md

 ### `go [depth n | movetime t | wtime x btime y ...]`

 Tells the engine it should start searching the current position.
-None of the arguments are mandatory, and if none are provided, the default time budget is used. `wtime` indicates white's time left, `btime` is black's time left, `winc` tells white's time increment after a move and `binc` is black's time increment.
-The search can also be run as `go movetime <x>`, which sets exactly the time the search should take. `go depth <x>` runs a search with unlimited time, but a strictly set maximum search depth. `go infinite` starts a neverending search.
+None of the arguments are mandatory, and if none are provided, the default time budget is used. `wtime` indicates white's time left, `btime` is black's time left, `winc` tells white's time increment after each move and `binc` is black's time increment.
+The search can also be run as `go movetime <x>`, which defines the maximum time the engine should spend on the search. `go depth <x>` runs a search with unlimited time, but a strictly set maximum search depth. `go infinite` starts a neverending search.
 All time arguments shall be passed in milliseconds.

 ### `stop`